 Wernher von Braun, a German scientist transplanted to the American Southwest during Operation Paperclip, was initially only used as a resource for his work in developing the deadly V-2 rockets.
 The United States continued to test and develop the first generation of rockets: Corporal, Atlas, Redstone, Nike, and Aerobee.
 White Sands Missile Range Launch Complex 33 represents the first generation of rocket testing facilities that allowed for the United States’ exploration of space.
 The first generation of rockets was only tested for earthbound missions, until 1957 when the Soviet Union launched the first satellite, Sputnik, into orbit.
 Immediately concerns about the capability of space warfare forced the United States to realize the urgency in converting their terrestrial energies into space.

 In 1963, six years before the U.S. landed on the moon, NASA established White Sands Test Facility on White Sands Missile Range.
-White Sands Test Facility is a U.S. government rocket-engine test facility and operates White Sands Space Harbor, a space shuttle runway, located north of White Sands National Monument in the dunefield on White Sands Missile Range.
+White Sands Test Facility is a U.S. government rocket-engine test facility and operates White Sands Space Harbor, a space shuttle runway, located north of White Sands National Park in the dunefield on White Sands Missile Range.
 This is the primary training area for NASA space shuttle pilots, a test site for rocket research, as well as an alternative space shuttle landing location.
 The runway has only been activated once in 1982, when the Space Shuttle Columbia returning from orbit was rerouted due to poor weather conditions at alternate landing locations.